Gastric bypass surgery: Physiology

 The gastric bypass reduces the size of the stomach by well over 90%.
 A normal stomach can stretch, sometimes to over 1000 mL, while the pouch of the gastric bypass may be 15 mL in size.
-The gastric bypass pouch is usually formed from the part of the stomach which is least susceptible to stretching.
+The gastric bypass pouch is usually formed from the part of the stomach that is least susceptible to stretching.
 That, and its small original size, prevents any significant long-term change in pouch volume.
 What does change, over time, is the size of the connection between the stomach and intestine and the ability of the small intestine to hold a greater volume of food.
 Over time, the functional capacity of the pouch increases; by that time, weight loss has occurred, and the increased capacity should serve to allow maintenance of a lower body weight.

 When the patient ingests just a small amount of food, the first response is a stretching of the wall of the stomach pouch, stimulating nerves that tell the brain that the stomach is full.
-The patient feels a sensation of fullness, as if they had just eaten a large meal—but with just a thimble-full of food.
+The patient feels a sensation of fullness as if they had just eaten a large meal—but with just a thimbleful of food.
 Most people do not stop eating simply in response to a feeling of fullness, but the patient rapidly learns that subsequent bites must be eaten very slowly and carefully, to avoid increasing discomfort or vomiting.

 Food is first churned in the stomach before passing into the small intestine.
-When the lumen of the small intestine comes into contact with nutrients, a number of hormones are released, including cholecystokinin from the duodenum and PYY and GLP-1 from the ileum.
+When the lumen of the small intestine comes into contact with nutrients, several hormones are released, including cholecystokinin from the duodenum and PYY and GLP-1 from the ileum.
 These hormones inhibit further food intake and have thus been dubbed "satiety factors".
 Ghrelin is a hormone that is released in the stomach that stimulates hunger and food intake.
 Changes in circulating hormone levels after gastric bypass have been hypothesized to produce reductions in food intake and body weight in obese patients.
 However, these findings remain controversial, and the exact mechanisms by which gastric bypass surgery reduces food intake and body weight have yet to be elucidated.